LethalCompanyCommunity/ModdingWiki/docs/dev/apis/lethallib/customscrap.md

 At bare minimum, you will need the following added to your template project to create a custom scrap item:
 - A model of your scrap (and materials using the HDRP Lit shader)
-- SFX for picking up and putting down the scrap
 - An icon for the scrap when in the hotbar

 ## Item Data